 Switzerland has great public and private schools.

-Most children in Switzerland attend a public school which is free as it is financed by taxes.
+Most children in Switzerland attend a public school that is free as taxes finance it.
 You most likely won’t be able to choose which one your child goes to as it depends on your home address.

 Another thing to keep in mind is that in secondary schools, children are allocated to various streams based on their academic abilities.
 Your child’s language proficiency in one of the local languages will be among the main factors.